tb59427/openvario-cpu-freq-fix/README.md

 This is early days of this fix - I decided to publish this fix as many people were complaining about Openvario's freeze issues.
 Don't blame me, if your Openvario goes up in flames because you fixed cpu speed at some crazy frequency.
 You are doing this at your own risk.
 At 528MHz I have seen temperatures of around 34-35C, at 864MHz it was around 10C more.
 In the lab, not in the cockpit.
 Your mileage may vary.

+If temperature is a concern for you, you can check it with `cat /sys/class/thermal/thermal_zone0/temp`.

 This fix has to be reapplied with every new SD card you create.
 Once we better understand the freeze bug I am sure there will be fixes to the proper Openvario build environment.